October 9 - 15

 “Art helps us access and express parts of ourselves that are often unavailable to other forms of human interaction.
 It flies below the radar, delivering nourishment for our soul and returning with stories from the unconscious.”

 Manchester Sands in partnership with the award-winning Whitworth Art Gallery has been co-sponsoring and supporting a series of free art-based workshops for those who have experienced baby-loss either before or just after birth.
-STILL PARENTS was launched in October 2019 to coincide with Babyloss Week and the workshops have been incredibly successful in bringing bereaved parents together to explore - through art, craft and creative activities - their experiences of babyloss.
+STILL PARENTS was launched in October 2019 to coincide with Babyloss Week.
+The artist-led workshops, first at The Whitworth and then online due to Covid 19, have been incredibly successful in bringing bereaved parents together to explore - through art, craft and creative activities - their experiences of babyloss.

 "This has been better than a counselling session.
 It was so good to talk to others who understand" (Participant)